SFPC/sfpc.github.io/summer16short.md

 ***

 ## Call for Students: Code Subversions
-- Two-Weeks Session, Monday Aug.
-15th - Saturday Aug.
+- Two-Week Session, Monday Aug.
+15th – Saturday Aug.
 27th
-- @ SFPC, 155 Bank street, West Village, NYC
+- @ SFPC, 155 Bank Street, West Village, NYC
-- 7pm - 9pm, Evening Classes
+- 7pm – 9pm, Evening Classes

 Instead of coding from scratch, we will be remixing, modding and collaging existing technologies to critically explore them.
 We'll learn about the physical infrastructure of the internet, underlying logic of programming languages and the code behind popular corporate web platforms.
 We will then use this knowledge to create playful projects that subvert the computational systems we use every day.